adshayanB/COVID-19-DataAnalysis/README.md

 Used Facebook's Prophet to forecast growth using John Hopkins time series data.

 # To view the dashboard on your local machine:
--Clone the Repo and install the required libraries.\
+Clone the Repo and install the required libraries.\
 Then run voila COVID-19 Dashboard.ipynb --strip_sources =True --theme=dark in your terminal.